Convergence of halo statistics: code comparison between Rockstar and CompaSO using scale-free simulations: Numerical simulations

 The \CompaSO algorithm is a configuration-space, FoF and SO algorithm to compute halos from $N$-body simulations.
-It first measures the local density using a kernel of the form $W = 1-r^2/b^2_{\text{kernel}}$, where typically $b_{\text{kernel}}=0.4\Lambda$.
-L0 halos (the outermost \FoF groups) are formed by particles with a density $\Delta$ higher than a given threshold.
+It first obtains a measurement of the local density using a kernel of the form $W = 1-r^2/b^2_{\text{kernel}}$, where typically $b_{\text{kernel}}=0.4\Lambda$.
+Particles are linked together into FoF groups (L0 halos) as long as their local density ($\Delta$) is higher than a chosen threshold.
 The main halos (L1 halos) are then formed inside these groups.
-For each L0 group, the particle with the highest kernel density will constitute the first halo nucleus, to which all particles within a radius $R_{\text{L1}}$ will be preliminarily assigned.
-Particles in the outermost $>0.8R_{\text{L1}}$ region are eligible to become a halo centre on its own, as long as they are the densest within their kernel radius.
-Once the first L1 halo has been established, the algorithm proceeds to find the next densest particle among the eligible ones (outside $R_{\text{L1}}$ or within its outermost region), and the particle assignment process starts again.
-The search for new halo centres ends when no sufficiently dense particles remain unassigned.
-Finally, if a particle can be assigned to more than one halo, the algorithm performs a competitive assignment.
-This method reassigns a particle to a new halo only if its enclosed density with respect to it is twice that of the old one.
+Within each group, the algorithm finds the particle with the highest kernel density---the first halo nucleus---and makes a preliminary assignment to it of all particles within a radius $R_{\rm L1}$ (innermost radius enclosing $\Delta<\Delta_{\rm L1}=200$ in EdS).
+Particles outside $80\%$ of $R_{\rm L1}$ are eligible to become their own halo centre as long as they are the densest within their kernel radius.
+The algorithm then finds the next highest density among eligible particles, which becomes the next halo nucleus.
+Particles are assigned to the first nucleus, but if a particle belongs to two halos, the algorithm performs a competitive assignment.
+This reassigns a particle to a new halo if its enclosed density with respect to the new halo is at least twice that of the old one.
+The search for new halo centres within L0 continues until no particles remain that are likely to nucleate halos of sufficient density.

-A merger-tree algorithm was developed in \citet{Sownak2022}, serving as a post-processing "cleaning" procedure for \CompaSO halos.
-Structures are sometimes fragmented and/or re-merge at different epochs.
-To correct for this, the merger-tree procedure checks what fraction of the particles of a halo at time $t_i$ came from a much larger halo located at a similar position at time $t_{\rm i-1}$ and $t_{\rm i-2}$.
+\CompaSO can sometimes fragment elongated halos into multiple objects, due to its spherical nature, or identify substructure as a distinct halo at one epoch that was already identified as a monolithic halo at a previous epoch.
+For this reason, a cleaning procedure is performed in post-processing, relying on merger-trees information \cite{Sownak2022}.
+This procedure checks what fraction of the particles of a halo at time $t_i$ come from a much larger halo located at a similar position at time $t_{\rm i-1}$ and $t_{\rm i-2}$.
 If a sufficiently large fraction did, then the newer halo is deemed a “potential split” and merged into the larger halo.
 In addition, if at an earlier redshift a halo peak mass exceeds more than twice its present day mass, it is also merged into a more massive neighbour, from whom it had presumably split off.